Control Freak (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on four critics, indicating "generally favorable" reviews.

 Matt Zoller Seitz of Rogerebert.com gave it 3 1/2 out of 4 stars and said;

 “Control Freak” is a film so raw, messy, and sincere that it seems to have been torn from the bodies of the people who made it. ...
 It’s a clearly personal film in which the writer-director appears to have an eerie mind meld with his lead actress that allows her to become a vessel for expressing his inchoate obsessions and anxieties (and vice-versa).
 (Tran is brilliant here, giving a performance that’s perfectly modulated no matter how upsetting or bizarre things get; there are a couple of scenes that made me imagine Gena Rowlands in a John Cassavetes domestic drama, though covered in gore and goo.)

 However, Hannah Rose of CBR gave the film a rating of 6 over 10 and she said;

 "It has some good practical effects and provides a fresh take on folk and psychological horror.
 However, for all its grand ideas and sincerity, Control Freak is weighed down by superfluous drama, poor pacing, and skewed priorities."